-Sometimes you get up in the morning and know exactly what you are going to do and how you are going to get it done, and sometimes, life interrupts in unexpected, and in this case, very happy ways.
+Sometimes you get up in the morning and know exactly what you are going to do and how you are going to get it done, and sometimes, life interrupts in unexpected, and in this case, very happy ways and you end up with peace, love — and crochet.

 I am, as my regular readers know, nearing the finish of a project I call a Tetrisghan that is based on the video game, Tetris.